Eight things to do at Edinburgh Fringe Festival apart from seeing a show

 Do some shopping at Boxsmall

-The Fringe is full of markets, but Boxsmall, Princes Street, is a contemporary, family-friendly market designed to showcase traditional and modern Scottish food.
+The Fringe is full of markets, but Boxsmall, on Festival Square, is a contemporary, family-friendly market designed to showcase traditional and modern Scottish food.
 There's also craft stalls, mini-performances for the kids, and live musical performances throughout the day.
 Worth a visit if the weather behaves itself.